fntetteh/fntetteh/README.md

 ### 👨🏾‍💻 About Me
 -  🎓 Studying Computer Systems Technology at the British Columbia Institute of Technology.
 - 📚 Currently learning: `Object-Oriented Programming`, `data structures and algorithms`, `responsive web design`, `product analysis and design`, and `technical wrighting`.
 - 💬 Nothing beats the satisfaction of solving problems with programming.
-Down to collaborate.
+Open to collaborate.
 - 📫 Feel free to contact me here : [Email](tettehfelixnuetey@gmail.com), [LinkedIn](http://linkedin.com/in/felix-nuetey-tetteh)